More than a million Americans have died from overdoses during the opioid epidemic

 A study released Thursday by the National Center for Health Statistics, a division of the CDC, found that 932,364 people died in the U.S. from fatal overdoses from 1999 through 2020.

-Separate preliminary data from the CDC show another 100,000 drug deaths expected in 2021.
+Separate preliminary data from the CDC shows another 100,000 drug deaths expected in 2021.

 Unlike the COVID-19 pandemic, which hit elderly Americans hardest, researchers found drug deaths have risen fastest among the young and middle-aged adults struggling with addiction.